doomemacs/themes/README.md

 doom-theme isn't on MELPA yet, but it will be soon.

-Until it is, you have to:
+Until it is:

-1. Download this repo
+1. Download this repo:
+   `git clone https://github.com/hlissner/emacs-doom-theme ~/.emacs.d/themes/doom-theme`
-2. Add the repo's path to `load-path`.
+2. Add the repo's path to `load-path`:
+   `(add-to-list 'load-path "~/.emacs.d/themes/doom-theme")`
+3. Load doom-theme:
-3. `(require 'doom-theme)`
+   `(require 'doom-theme)`

-Then you use `load-theme` to load the theme of your choice: e.g.
+4. Load the theme you want, e.g.:
-`(load-theme 'doom-one-theme)`
+   `(load-theme 'doom-one t)`

 ## Configuration